Parish of Drumlease-Killargue

 Dues and Offertory Collections:

-Dues: Support and upkeep for the priests of the parish during the year.
+Dues: Support and upkeep for the priests of the parish and diocese during the year.
+Please make Dues cheques payable to 'Priests' Revenue Fund'.

 Your continuing generosity is much appreciated!